MACsepehri/MACsepehri/README.md

 </ul>
 <h2>About me</h2>
 <pre>I am a Full-Stack developer.
 I started programming at 10 years old.
-I learned python to being a <n>senior</n> python developer.
+I learned python to be a <n>senior</n> python developer.
-Then I learned how to create games but I couldn't use game engines due some reasons.
-So I started learning how to create a website.
-Now I am 12 years old.
-I started learning C# and I wanna continue this way.</pre>
+Right now I started creating games with Unity, creating websites with PHP and learning C++ and C#</pre>